LYSmileLion/apisix/docs/en/latest/getting-started.md

 }'
 ```

-Then to invoke the Route you can run:
+You can now use the following command to invoke the route:

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/samplePrefix/get?param1=foo&param2=bar" -H "apikey: key-of-john"